 Adaptive Radiotherapy Software Market to Reach USD $1.19 Billion by 2029 at 14.1% CAGR

-The Business Research Company's Adaptive Radiotherapy Software Global Market Report 2025 – Market Size, Trends, And Global Forecast 2025-2034
+The Business Research Company's Adaptive Radiotherapy Software Market to Reach USD $1.19 Billion by 2029 at 14.1% CAGR

 In recent times, the adaptive radiotherapy software market has witnessed rapid enlargement.
 From $0.62 billion in 2024, it is projected to expand to $0.70 billion in 2025, exhibiting a compound annual growth rate (CAGR) of 14.5%.
 The surge during the historical period can be ascribed to several factors such as the surge in regulatory approvals, a rising pattern of integrating imaging modalities, the escalating adoption of image-guided radiotherapy, the growing necessity to limit radiation exposure to healthy tissues, and the expanding access to cloud-based radiotherapy solutions.